 Verifying the Severity of Injuries

-One of the primary reasons insurance adjusters scrutinize social media is to evaluate the legitimacy of an injury claim.
+One of the primary reasons adjusters scrutinize social networks is to evaluate the legitimacy of an injury claim.
 A claimant who reports severe physical limitations but posts photos of themselves engaging in strenuous activities may undermine their case.
 Courts have upheld such publicly available evidence, emphasizing its relevance in determining the extent of injuries.

 Identifying Contradictions in Testimonies